jewsroch/zwati/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.16 =
+* Fixed bug preventing file change scanning from advancing when chunked
+* Don't autoload file list on non-multisite installations
+* Make sure away mode settings transfer from 3.x or disable away mode
+* Better descriptions on save buttons
+* Admin use "Fix it" Correctly goes to advanced page

+= 4.0.14 =
+* Execute permanent ban on the correct lockout count, not the next one
+* Updated quick ban rules to match standard ban rules (will work with proxy)
+* Fixed an NGINX rule that didn't actually block XMLRPC.php
+* Updated rule order on ban users
+* Fixed a bug that could prevent away from from turning off in certain time configurations (this resulted in the return to homepage on login)
+* Updated some function doc

 = 4.0.12 =
 * Added "Show intro" button next to screen options to bring the intro modal back